kidscancode/godot_recipes/src/content/basics/node_communication.md

 If you do, you'll soon find that node references like this break easily.
 As soon as you change one thing about your scene tree, none of those references may be valid anymore.

+Communication between nodes and scenes doesn't have to be complicated.
 There is a better way.

 ## Solution